Plan Your Patch

 Typically made of wood due to the natural look it gives, repurposing materials for frames are also commonplace.
 Railway sleepers offer the benefits and looks of wood, are incredibly hard wearing and have that little bit of added character.
 Sheet metal and bricks can also be used for a more industrial look provided adequate drainage is factored in.

 Once you know what material you’ll be using, and have planned out your space around your own individual requirements, measure out the space (marking with twine to visualise if needed) and cut the material to the desired sizes.
 Heavy duty screws or nails should do the trick for connecting panels together.
-We have a fantastic range of saws and trimmers that can lend a hand.
+We have a fantastic range of saws that can lend a hand.

 Fitting Your Frames